rsksmart/devportal-1.0/tutorials/ethereum-devs/geth-attach-local-node.md

 ## Overview

-We will do this steps:
+We will do these steps:

 1. Install the requirements: Java SDK, RSK local node and Geth;
 2. Do a Geth attach;